This tutorial contains GIF images.

 You can zoom this page with Ctrl+.

-After pressing Export to DAE button, acopy of the drawing is exported to .DAE file and saved on desktop.
+After pressing Export to DAE button, select the location for the exportation and .DAE file will be saved.
 After a successful export a new window is opened.

 How to import .DAE format to PVsyst software:

 1. Open PVsyst sofware and select Near shadings tab.